Where do you want to go?

 Dealers typically offer extended warranties at the time of purchase or lease.
 However, they are expensive and offer little or no benefit during the first years of a lease when the manufacturer is already providing free warranty coverage.

-It makes more sense to get an extended warranty from an independent, but reputable, company that offers not only coverage for the time after the manufacturer's warranty expires, but offers additional coverage during the manufacturer's warranty period.
+It makes more sense to get an extended warranty from an independent, but reputable, company that offers not only coverage for the time after the manufacturer’s warranty expires, but offers additional coverage during the manufacturer’s warranty period.
+You can wait to buy the warranty a couple of months before the manufacturer’s warranty expires, although you might find that it’s cheaper to buy earlier.

-We suggest Warranty Direct® and Endurance Vehicle Protection as reputable companies for extended warranties.
+We suggest Warranty Direct® and Endurance Vehicle Protection, as reputable companies for extended warranties.
 Be sure to check out their web sites and consider their service if you plan on a high-mileage car lease.
 Get free price quotes from both services to compare.